mantidproject/mantid/docs/source/release/v4.0.0/indirect_inelastic.rst

 ############

 - It is now possible to produce a contour plot from the output on the Stretch Tab.
+- The settings GUI allows you to turn off the restriction of input data based on their name.
+- The settings GUI allows you to turn on error bars for the output plots.

 Improvements
 ############